7 things the iPhone X can do that the iPhone 8 can't

 Despite all the new tech in the iPhone X, it actually has better battery life than the iPhone 8.

-Per usual, Apple doesn't disclose the capacity ratings of the batteries in its phones, but it says the iPhone 8 should last about as long as the iPhone 7 (£599.00 at Apple).
-Likewise, the iPhone 8 Plus should last about the same as an iPhone 7 Plus (£719.00 at Apple).
+Per usual, Apple doesn't disclose the capacity ratings of the batteries in its phones, but it says the iPhone 8 should last about as long as the iPhone 7 ($826.00 at Amazon Marketplace).
+Likewise, the iPhone 8 Plus should last about the same as an iPhone 7 Plus ($785.70 at Amazon Marketplace).
 But it notes the iPhone X can last up to 2 hours longer than the iPhone 7.

 What does that mean, exactly?
 While it doesn't tell us is how those two additional hours are achieved, Apple provides a comparison chart that shows the iPhone X and iPhone 8 Plus can last for about 21 hours of talk time, while the iPhone 8 is rated for 14 hours.
 For internet use, the iPhone 8 Plus is actually rated for 13 hours, while the iPhone X and iPhone 8 can last around 12.
 When it comes to video playback, the iPhone 8 and iPhone X offer about 12 hours to the iPhone 8 Plus's 13 hours.
 But for audio playback, the iPhone X and iPhone 8 Plus last up to 60 hours compared to 40 on the iPhone 8.